-NOAA Branch Chief Position, Great Lakes Observing System Engineering
+Branch Chief Position, Great Lakes Modeling and Forecasting

-NOAA's Great Lakes Environmental Research Laboratory (GLERL), Ann Arbor, Michigan has an opening for a senior engineer to lead the lab's Observing Systems and Advanced Technology Branch.
-The ideal candidate's area of expertise would complement the current research and operations in the branch, which include design and deployment of fixed and mobile observing assets (buoys, moorings, tripods, ROVs, AUVs, towed and profiling arrays), sampling systems (rosettes, pumps, nets), remote sensing research, and research vessel upgrades and operations, primarily in the Great Lakes.
-Desired areas of expertise may include one or more of the following: naval architecture, electrical engineering, marine engineering, mechanical engineering, marine navigation, limnology, or oceanography.
-Other research branches at the lab are Ecosystem Dynamics, and Integrated Physical and Ecological Modeling and Forecasting.
-The Branch Chief is expected to have shown continued excellence in marine or limnological research and technology development and, through significant original contributions (e.g., journal articles, patents, presentations), have gained an outstanding international reputation.
-The Branch Chief will be responsible for initiating, supporting, and conducting independent research and technology development, while leading, influencing, and advising supervisees and fellow employees to promote high scientific and engineering standards at GLERL and within the region and the research field.
+NOAA’s Great Lakes Environmental Research Laboratory (GLERL), Ann Arbor, Michigan has an opening for a senior scientist to lead the lab’s Integrated Physical and Ecological Modeling and Forecasting Branch.
+The ideal candidate’s area of expertise would complement the current research in the branch, which includes theoretical studies, numerical modeling, and process studies of hydrodynamics, hydrology, climatology, ice dynamics, and biogeochemistry, primarily in the Great Lakes basin.
+Other research branches at the lab are Ecosystem Dynamics, and Observing Systems & Advanced Technology.
+The Branch Chief is expected to have shown continued excellence in scientific research and, through significant original contributions, have gained an outstanding international reputation.
+The Branch Chief will be responsible for initiating, supporting, and conducting independent research, while leading, influencing, and advising supervisees and fellow employees to promote high scientific standards at GLERL and within the region and the research field.
 The Branch Chief reports to the laboratory director and is involved in strategic planning and external partnerships beyond the research branch, including interaction with co-located postdocs, visiting scientists, contractors, and staff of the Cooperative Institute for Limnology and Ecosystem Research.
-The vacancy is a permanent federal position with a base salary range of $124,864-$157,100, and a full government benefits package.
-The official announcement for this position is posted on www.usajobs.gov as Job Announcement Number: OAR-GLERL-2014-0014 (https://www.usajobs.gov/GetJob/ViewDetails/379125000).
-The position is open to all U.S. citizens.
-For further information about GLERL and the application process contact Laura Newlin (734-741-2245, ).
+The vacancy is a permanent federal position with a base salary range of $124,864-$157,100, and a full federal government benefits package.
+The official announcements for this position will be posted soon to www.usajobs.gov.
+The position will be open to all qualified U.S. citizens.

 Federal job opportunities are posted on most of the following web sites.
 GLERL job opportunities may be found at these sites, when opportunities are available.